robot5000-design/ms2/README.md

 ### **6. Credits and Notes**

-- All code in this project is 100% the authors unless otherwise indicated in the code.
+- All code in this project is completely the authors unless otherwise indicated in the code.

 - All images are from pixabay.com and are free to use without attribution.